 Do you support VHDL 2008?

 We currently support a subset of the VHDL-2008 standard.
-Specifically, we support generate if/else, generate case, "all" in the sensitivity list, the "??" operator, unconstrained types, "case?", unary reduction operators, matching relational operators (e.g. "?="), expressions in port maps, reading output ports, extended conditional and selected assignment, enhanced bit string literals, package generics and block comments.
+Specifically, we support generate if/else, generate case, "all" in the sensitivity list, the "??" operator, unconstrained types, "case?", unary reduction operators, matching relational operators (e.g. "?="), expressions in port maps, reading output ports, extended conditional and selected assignment, enhanced bit string literals, package generics, block comments, external names and contexts.

 Perhaps the most difficult part of providing VHDL-2008 support is finding open source VHDL-2008 code to test with.
 If you would like a particular feature or have example VHDL-2008 code you are willing to share, please raise an issue.

 Why does VHDL-Tool reject my perfectly valid code?

 It has been tested on all the open source VHDL code we can find.
 However, VHDL is a large and complex language and there are almost certainly things we got wrong.
 File a bug report.